This article is my The Lord of the Rings Adventure Card Game Review. I talk about the theme, mechanics, and content. Is it worth your money?

 In addition to all sorts of nasty beasts (the combat on his side works the same as yours, only that his minions lack the willpower stat), Sauron will also throw extra objectives at you.
 Those can slow down your progress or hurt you in other ways if you don’t address them with willpower.

 But Sauron has another nasty surprise up his sleeve and that’s the Threat meter.
 It increases every round (or if Sauron plays certain cards) and it has thresholds that bring bad things into the game: more enemies, stronger enemies, increase their stats, and similar atrocities.
 If the meter goes all the way up, you lose automatically, so you better hurry up or have some cards that lower the meter in your deck.

 Thoughts on combat mechanics

-As you can see this results in very tactical combat.
-You have to use the right ability at the right time, manage your mana (maybe save some this round, so you can use stronger cards the next?), think about objectives, when to add more units, consider the Fate and Threat meter.
+As you can imagine this results in very tactical combat.
+You have to use the right ability at the right time, manage your mana (maybe save some this round, so you can use stronger cards the next?), think about objectives, when to add more units, and consider the Fate and Threat meter.
 And don’t forget the enemy across and his units that will kill you if you don’t do anything about it.

 Despite all the factors above, the gameplay is easy to get a grasp on, intuitive, and smooth.
-Almost too smooth, as I’ve made a capital mistake that made me replay the whole quest.
+Almost too smooth, as I made a capital mistake that made me replay the whole quest.
 An undo button would be welcome.
 But overall, the battles are a joy to play.

 Sauron’s AI would be best described as unpredictable.
 Often, he’ll make a less-than-optimal move.
 At first, I considered this a negative, but with further consideration, it actually seems immersive.
 You know those orcs are not really Mensa members, are they?